Westfalenpark travel guide

 Located in Dortmund, Germany

 Westfalenpark is conveniently accessible by various transportation options in Dortmund, Germany.
-If you're flying in, Düsseldorf International Airport is approximately 33.8 miles (54.5 km) away from Dortmund.
+If you're flying in, Düsseldorf International Airport is approximately 33.8 miles (54.5 km) away from the city center.
 From there, you can easily reach Westfalenpark by taxi or shuttle.

 For those already in Dortmund, buses, taxis, and walking are viable options to reach Westfalenpark, which is located 1.4 miles (2.3 km) from the city center.
-You can also rent a car and drive to Westfalenpark, providing flexibility to explore at your leisure.
 Its exact address is A d.
 Buschmühle 3, 44139 Dortmund, Germany.

 With your transportation plans sorted, get ready for an unforgettable experience at Westfalenpark!